HoloLens, Microsoft's augmented reality (AR) viewer, feels like the future of computing.

 It helps that I can still see my surroundings with HoloLens, so I don't feel disoriented or claustrophobic.
 If only the HoloLens see-through screen weren't so dark (but the room was dimly lit, so it may be just right for a brighter room).

-Walking backward makes me feel most uneasy, as I can't quickly turn to see whether something is behind me.
+Walking backward in HoloLens feels most uneasy, as I can't quickly turn to see whether something is behind me.
 The headgear also obstructs my upper peripheral view, so some of my vision is obscured.

 HoloLens looks and feels like a premium device.
-Nothing about it screams "cheap", and that has already been reflected in the developer edition's price.
+Nothing about it screams "cheap", which is reflected by the developer edition's price.

 The gadget looks like it belongs in the office but would also blend well in any living room.
 As is, HoloLens feels too delicate to stay clean and unscathed in, say, a construction site.

 I find myself handling HoloLens gently, so unless Microsoft does some ruggedizing, you'll probably want to keep HoloLens out of the reach of youngsters.